view7677/java-interview-questions/pages/Spring.md

 Autowiring is a feature of Spring in which container can automatically wire/connect the beans by reading the configuration file.

-Developer has to just define “autowire” attribute in a bean.
+Developer has to just define `autowire` attribute in a bean.

 Spring resolves the dependencies automatically by looking at this attribute of beans that are autowired.